aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 <pre>
 @InProceedings{Choi_2009_ICCVW,
-    author = "Choi, Wongun and Shahid, Khuram and Savarese, Silvio", title = "What Are They Doing? : Collective Activity Classification Using Spatio-Temporal Relationship Among People", booktitle = "ICCVW",
+    author = "Choi, Wongun and Shahid, Khuram and Savarese, Silvio", title = "What Are They Doing?: Collective Activity Classification Using Spatio-Temporal Relationship Among People", booktitle = "ICCVW",
     year = "2009"
 }